Combat Aviation Brigade, 28th Infantry Division

 The 28th Expeditionary Combat Aviation Brigade is a heavy aviation unit of the Pennsylvania Army National Guard.
 The Combat Aviation Brigade (CAB) is one of four brigades of the 28th Infantry Division.
 It provides aviation assets for both federal and state active duty missions.
 The aviators of the CAB fly the Sikorsky UH-60 Black Hawk, Eurocopter UH-72A Lakota and Boeing CH-47 Chinook helicopters.
-The CAB headquarters is at Muir Army Airfield, Fort Indiantown Gap, located north of Harrisburg, Pennsylvania.

 The brigade commander is Lt.
 Col. Michael Girvin, and the Command Sergeant Major is Command Sgt.
 Maj.
-Sean Livolsi.
+Jeffery Huttle.

 Currently, the brigade is made up of the: